genericmoniker/blog/content/guidelines-for-method-parameter-and-return-types.md

 FileStream CreateFile(object fileName, object fileMode, object fileAccess);
 ```

-rClearly you wouldn't want the method implementation down-casting all the
+Clearly you wouldn't want the method implementation down-casting all the
 parameters in order to do something useful with them.
 If the method can
 actually do something useful with  plain `object` parameters, then
 that is probably the right type.